How to deconstruct a hadith when it seems to contradict the principles of Islam

 Spread the salam to everyone

-There are endless hadith on the importance of saying salam and spreading the salam.
+Firstly, we know here are endless hadith on the importance of saying salam and spreading the salam.
 It was the first instruction the Prophet (peace be on him) gave to the citizens of Madinah in his first khutbah.
 As ‘Abdullah bin Salam (may Allah be pleased with him) reported:

 I heard the Messenger of Allah (may Allah’s peace and blessings be upon him) say: “O people, spread the greeting of peace profusely, maintain kinship ties, feed others, and pray at night when people are asleep, you will enter Paradise in peace.
 (Ibn Majah)